Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Preliminaries

 \citet{avner2012decoupled} proposed a decoupled bandit policy that uses an exploitation strategy based on Exp3~\citep{auer2002nonstochastic} and an exploration strategy designed to minimize the variance of the loss estimates, which scales as $\sum_{i} w_{t,i} / p_{t,i}$:

 where $\gamma$ is a parameter that depends on the learning rate $\eta$ and the number of arms $K$.
-The weight $g_{t,i}$ of each arm is updated according to

-Both the above update rule and the learning rate $\eta$ depends on the regime and $T$.
-This implies that the policy requires prior knowledge of not only the time horizon but also the environment.
+While this policy can be applied to both regimes, the update rule for $g_{t,i}$ and the choice of learning rate $\eta$ differ across regimes, implying that the policy requires prior knowledge of the environment.

-For the BOBW guarantee, \citet{rouyer2020decoupled} adopted the $\beta$-Tsallis-INF policy with $\beta \in (0,1)$ as the exploitation strategy, a well-known BOBW policy in standard MABs~\citep{zimmert2021tsallis}.
+For BOBW guarantees, \citet{rouyer2020decoupled} adopted $\beta$-Tsallis-INF policy with $\beta \in (0,1)$ as the exploitation strategy, a well-known BOBW policy in standard multi-armed bandits~\citep{zimmert2021tsallis}.
 For exploration, they employed a strategy similar to that of \citet{avner2012decoupled}.
 Together, these form the Decoupled-Tsallis-INF policy: